nathan-hellinga/discord-meme-economy-bot/README.md

 Terminating the script execution will turn the bot offline.

 ## Notes
-Only post that are submitted **after** the bot is online will be eligible for investing in the economy.
+Only posts that are submitted **after** the bot is online will be eligible for investing in the economy.